 How to Become a High School Athletic Director

 Learn how to become a high school athletic director.
-Research the job description and the education and licensing requirements and find out how to start a career in high school sports.
+Research the job description and the education and licensing requirements to find out how to start a career in high school sports.

-Requirements to Become a High School Athletic Director
+Do I Want to Be a High School Athletic Director?

 |Degree Level||Bachelor's degree is required; some athletic directors have a master's degree***|